 When the battery has small current discharge for a long time, the battery is over discharged and even has unrecoverable damage, so it is essential to set the battery discharge time to protect the battery.
-The time limit setting shall be configured by Vertiv engineer through the software settings.
+The time limit setting shall be configured by service engineer through the Vertiv setting software.